-In 2008, it was announced that Kirby Super Star will be making a return on the DS under the title Kirby Super Star Ultra
+In 2008, Kirby Super Star made a return on the DS with the title Kirby Super Star Ultra.
+It contains additional features and a harder version of the Arena.

 - Gourmet Race